xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 <a name="_middle"></a>
 ## Middle Tier - Express, Node, the RESTful API

-Node.js is the backbone of the MEAN stack and Express is a web application framework for Node.js.
-Express handles all the interactions between the frontend and the database, ensuring a smooth transfer of data to the end user.
+Node.js is the backbone of the MEAN stack.
+We choose Express as a web application framework for Node.js.
+We use Express to handle all the interactions between the frontend and the database, ensuring a smooth transfer of data to the end user.

+We build up three APIs in api.js file to operate data between frontend and backend.
+Read our REST API documents for details.

 <a name="_frontend"></a>